nginxinc/nginx-gateway-fabric/docs/content/guides/integrating-cert-manager.md

 ## Testing

-To test everything has worked correctly, we can use curl to the navigate to our endpoint, e.g. https://cafe.example.com/coffee.
+To test everything has worked correctly, we can use curl to the navigate to our endpoint, for example, https://cafe.example.com/coffee.
 To verify using curl, we can use the `-v` option to increase verbosity and inspect the presented certificate.
-The output will look something like this:

 ```shell
 curl https://cafe.example.com/coffee -v
 ```

+The output will look similar to this:

 ```text
 *   Trying 54.195.47.105:443...